Unbounded operators having self-adjoint or normal powers and some related results: Main Results: The case of monomials

 which is defined on $D(T)=D(A)\oplus D(B)$.
 Clearly, $T$ is only closable (i.e. $T$ is not closed).
 Now,

 So if $BA$ and $AB$ were both self-adjoint, it would ensue that $T^2$ is self-adjoint which, given the closability of $T$, would yield the closedness of $T$ (by Corollary \ref{A2 s.a.
 A closable A closed}).
-But, this is absurd and so one of $AB$ and $BA$ at least must be non self-adjoint. \end{proof}
+Since this is absurd, at least one of $AB$ and $BA$ must be non-self-adjoint. \end{proof}

+There remains to investigate the very related question: Is there a densely defined, closable and unclosed operator $A$ such that $A^2$ is closed, densely defined, and obeys $\sigma(A^2)=\C$?
+By looking closely at the foregoing results, we actually see that the condition $\sigma(A^2)=\C$ is superfluous.

+A simple example is already available in the case of the absence of the density of $D(A^2)$, as alluded to in the introduction.
+So, things are more interesting when $D(A^2)$ is dense, and there is a counterexample in this case too.
+But, to get the sought example, we need a densely defined closed operator $T$ such that $D(T^2)=D(T)$.
+Recall now that S. \^{O}ta (\cite{Ota-nilpotent-idempotent}) introduced the concept of an unbounded idempotent operator: Let $T$ be a non-necessarily bounded operator with a dense domain $D(T)$.
+We say that $T$ is idempotent if $T^2$ is well defined and

+Surprisingly, S. \^{O}ta did not provide any example of an unbounded closed idempotent operator even though he did provide other examples of unclosable idempotents.
+So, let us supply such an example:

+\begin{exa}(\cite{Mortad-cex-BOOK}) Let $B$ be an unbounded closed operator with domain $D(B)\subset H$ and let $I$ be the identity operator on all of $H$.
+Define